Knowledge base

 Has this FAQ been helpful?

-This guide provides tips that can help you optimize the search engine ranking of your site, such as Google.
+This guide provides tips that can help you optimize your website's search engine ranking on search engines like Google.

-• Infomaniak is one of the most powerful hosting providers in the French-speaking market, which contributes to the good ranking of your sites.
+• Infomaniak is one of the most efficient hosting providers on the French-speaking market, which contributes to the good search engine ranking of your websites.

-• However, Infomaniak will not intervene on the content or development of hosted sites.
+• However, Infomaniak will not intervene on the content or development of the hosted websites.

-Natural referencing (Search Engine Optimization) is the optimization of a website to ensure that your site is visible in search engines based on certain keywords entered by users.
-The efforts you invest in SEO will have a long-term impact.
+Search Engine Optimization (SEO) is the process of optimizing a website to ensure it appears in search engine results when users search for specific keywords.
+The effort you invest in SEO will have a long-term impact.

-Some technical tips to optimize your natural referencing:
+Here are a few technical tips to optimize your natural search ranking:

-Google has also updated its guide "Getting started with natural referencing (SEO)" in 2024, with new fundamental "best practices" to optimize your visibility on the search engine.
+Google has also updated its "Getting started with SEO" guide in 2024, with new fundamental "best practices" for optimizing your visibility on the search engine.

-Paid referencing (Search Engine Advertising) is the purchase of sponsored links in advertising spaces with the aim of quickly positioning your site on specific keywords.
-The goal is to place the best bid on keywords with good targeting to have the best chance of being visible at the best cost.
-The efforts you invest in SEA will cease to have a direct impact as soon as you stop your advertising campaigns.
+Paid search engine optimization (Search Engine Advertising) involves purchasing sponsored links in advertising spaces to quickly position your website for specific keywords.
+The goal is to bid the highest amount on keywords with good targeting to maximize visibility at the best cost.
+The impact of your SEA efforts will cease as soon as you stop your advertising campaigns.

 Has this FAQ been helpful?